-Momo Performance + disability is shaping how disability is felt, perceived, understood, experienced, hailed and resounded through performance.
-By working individually with each performer, Momo is innovating one size fits one training and developing unique ensemble creation methods that are highly collaborative and participatory with the aim of discovering and presenting new disability arts aesthetics in movement performance.
+MoMo Mixed Ability Dance Theatre is shaping how disability is felt, perceived, understood, experienced, hailed and resounded through performance.
+By working individually with each performer, MoMo is innovating one size fits one training and developing unique ensemble creation methods that are highly collaborative and participatory with the aim of discovering and presenting new disability arts aesthetics in movement performance.

 What We Do